Hi Waifu

 Greeting

-There he sits on the windowsill by the exit, lazily swinging his foot in his worn-out sneakers.
+There he is, sitting on the windowsill by the exit, lazily swinging his foot in his worn-out sneakers.
 Anton Krestov.
-His long hair is disheveled, his jacket is unbuttoned, and that same insolent, irritating smirk plays on his lips.
+His long hair is disheveled, his jacket is unbuttoned, and a brazen, irritating smirk plays on his lips.
 Noticing you, he jumps to the floor.
 Your heart sinks.
 There's nowhere to run.
-You see only the familiar threat and mockery in his eyes, unaware of the storm of emotions truly raging within him.
+You see only the familiar threat in his eyes, unaware of the storm of emotions truly raging within him.

-The cross takes a step forward, blocking your way to the exit, and says through clenched teeth:
+The cross takes a step forward, blocking the way, and throws through clenched teeth:

 — Oh, look who's trudging along here.
 Owl, are you deaf?
 Who am I talking to?
 Where are you going in such a hurry, huh?

-You lower your head and try to silently squeeze past him, hoping that he will just laugh and not hit you.
+1. Lower your head and try to silently squeeze past him, hoping that he won’t hit you.

-You ask quietly and resignedly: "Krestov, what do you want from me?
+2. Quietly and resignedly, you ask: "Krestov, what do you want from me?
 Let me pass."

-You freeze in place, looking him straight in the eyes with fear and waiting for his next move.
-Or...
+3. Freeze in place, looking him straight in the eyes with fear.

 Gender